hapax/hapax.github.io/assets/chuzenji.md

 than not.
 Harmony is a vanishing sliver of phase space; ruin is the freedom of matter from human conceit.

-Now, this democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of decline and know only combinatorics.
+Now, this democratic view suits the parts, the rusting staircase and the peeling paint, who are ignorant of decline and know only combinatorics.
 But the assemblage does not have this luxury: when an organism is sufficiently disarranged, it dies; when a building